Nikkormat: Design history

-In 1959, Nippon Kogaku released its first 35 mm SLR, the professional level Nikon F. The F combined every SLR technological advance available in 1959 (automatic diaphragm lenses, instant return mirror and eye-level pentaprism viewfinder) into an integrated package with mechanical durability and reliability, plus optical quality.
-It also offered the most complete system of accessories in the world, including interchangeable viewfinder heads, viewfinder screens, motor drives, flashbulb units, bulk film backs and eventually over fifty Nikkor lenses.
-The F quickly became a preferred 35 mm camera among professional photographers, especially photojournalists and amateurs who could afford them.
+In 1959, Nippon Kogaku released its first 35mm SLR, which it intended to be the professional level of the Nikon F. The F combined SLR technological advances which were available in 1959, such as automatic diaphragm lenses, instant return mirror, and eye-level pentaprism viewfinder into an integrated package.
+It was designed for its mechanical durability and reliability, as well as for optical quality.
+The F later became a common 35 mm camera among professional photographers, especially among photojournalists and amateurs who could afford them.

 However, the professional SLR market is a small market.
 The Nikon F with Nikkor 50 mm f/2 lens had a list price of US $359.50 in 1959 when new cars sold in the US$2500 range.
 Many amateur photographers could not afford Nikon cameras.
 Nippon Kogaku had tried offering a consumer grade camera-brand; beginning in 1963 the Nikkorex SLR was made by Mamiya but marketed by Nippon Kogaku and its distributors.
 Initially these cameras had fixed lenses and built-in metering, but in 1963 the Nikkorex F (made by Mamiya) was introduced; this was fully compatible with Nikkor F-mount lenses and had a look similar to the Nikon F style, though it was a larger camera.
 Despite reasonable quality in the later production, the Nikkorex brand was a marketing failure.

 Nippon Kogaku's second attempt at a consumer camera-line was designed and manufactured completely in-house.
 The Nikkormat FS and FT of 1965 were similar in size and weight to the Nikon F, had a pentaprism viewfinders, and were fully compatible with the F-mount lenses.
 The more expensive Nikkormat FT offered through-the-lens exposure-metering.
 However these had fewer professional-level features compared to the Nikon F, these had a fixed viewfinders and did not accept motor drives.
 Nippon Kogaku achieved some success with amateurs, but by the mid-1970s the remaining Nikkormat models were rebadged as Nikons and the line ended.